Browne1997/Browne-et-al.-2022/README.md

 # 2. Instructions and codes used in Methods: Training classifiers and Assessment of classifier training performance

-1. darknet_compiling: Instructions to compile Darknet deep learning framework to user local machine for 1) training and 2) Real-time running
+1. darknet_compiling: Instructions to compile Darknet on local machine for 1) training and 2) Real-time running
 2. File structure for training on local machine should be as follows:
  FIGURE OF THIS ERIN
 3. Weights and configuration files explanation and source